 By combining workplace chat, online video meetings, web conferencing, collaborative file storage and usage, as well as application integration, it can help your team-work flexibly and together toward common goals.

-Microsoft Teams also integrates with the company’s Office 365 subscription productivity suite, so enabling you to utilise all the software you’re probably already familiar with such as Word, Excel, PowerPoint and SharePoint.
+Microsoft Teams also integrates with the company’s Microsoft 365 subscription productivity suite, so enabling you to utilise all the software you’re probably already familiar with such as Word, Excel, PowerPoint and SharePoint.

-And with end-to-end security, administrative control and compliance – all powered by Office 365 – your team can all be working on the same page with confidence and peace of mind.
+And with end-to-end security, administrative control and compliance – all powered by Microsoft 365 – your team can all be working on the same page with confidence and peace of mind.

 We’ve put together this blog post to clarify what London-based businesses should know about Microsoft Teams to help you decide whether this collaborative platform is the right choice for your organisation.

 - Why Microsoft Teams was launched

 - Get the Microsoft Teams option that works best for your business

 - Understanding the differences between Microsoft 365 Groups and Microsoft Teams

 - So when’s it best to use Groups and best to use Teams?